opoku370/opoku370.github.io/README.md

 ## OBJECTIVE

 The Business Strategy Manager wants to gain deeper insights into customer purchasing patterns, product sales performance, and shipping efficiency to optimize business operations in the future years.
-The goal is to build a dashboard that provides key metrics on:
+The goal is to use exploratory data analysis using postgreSQL and build a dashboard that provides key metrics on:
 - Customer behavior (purchasing trends, segmentation, and market distribution)
--	Product sales performance (best-selling products, discount impact, and profit margins)
+-	Product sales performance (best-selling products, worse selling products)
 -	Shipping efficiency (late delivery risk, delivery status, and shipping time analysis) This will help the business identify top-performing products, target high-value customers, and improve delivery efficiency, ensuring data-driven decisions that enhance overall profitability and customer satisfaction.